U.S. President Donald Trump's White House said on Wednesday America's military mission to eradicate Islamic State in Syria "is coming to a rapid end."

-- Turkey, Russia ties grow stronger as U.S. gets elbowed out of the Middle East
+- Turkey, Russia Ties Grow Stronger as U.S. Out of the Middle East

 The U.S. director of national intelligence, Dan Coats, told reporters Wednesday that top national security officials met Tuesday in an “all hands on deck” meeting and that “some decisions were made.”

 Trump said Tuesday that he expects to decide “very quickly” whether to remove U.S. troops from war-torn Syria, saying their primary mission was to defeat the Islamic State group and “we’ve almost completed that task.”

 Trump’s national security team is advising against a hasty withdrawal even as he makes his preference clear: “I want to get out.”

 Trump’s comments to reporters at the White House on Tuesday conflicted with views of his military advisers, some of who spoke at a separate event in Washington about the need to stay in Iraq and Syria to finish off the militant group that once controlled large swaths of territory in both countries.